Today, I’ll go through the Best Equipment Free Exercises To Do After a Long Flight.

 Reaching for the Sky with Breathing

 A way of intensifying that stretch is to add a slight arch back.
-With your legs hip-width apart, bring your arms up, breath out, reach up and arch back slightly in that lower back, and then lower back down.
+With your legs hip-width apart, bring your arms up, breathe out, reach up and arch back slightly in that lower back, and then lower back down.
 Hold it for five seconds.

 Reaching for the Sky with back arch.